asma-2922/Collaborative-Recommendation-System-on-Books/readme.md

 - In this Project, we have used collaborative filtering approach to recommend books to the user from the Librarything dataset.

 **COLLABORATIVE FILTERING** : To address some of the limitations of content-based filtering, collaborative filtering uses similarities between users and items simultaneously to provide recommendations.
 This allows for serendipitous recommendations; that is, collaborative filtering models can recommend an item to user A based on the interests of a similar user B.

-- We will be taking into use some of the collaborative featuring methods on the above dataset.

 **Description of the dataset**